An Infinite Dimensional Analysis of Kernel Principal Components: Kernel PCA

 with respect to the $\mathcal{H}\left(K\right)$-inner product

 Initially the LHS in formula (\ref{eq:a5}) only refers to finite linear combinations.
 Hence, the vector space (\ref{eq:a4}) becomes a pre-Hilbert space.
+(By pre-Hilbert space we mean an inner product space that is not complete.)
 The RKHS $\mathcal{H}(K)$ itself then results from the standard Hilbert completion.
 It is this Hilbert space we will use in our subsequent study of optimization problems, and in our KPCA-dimension reduction.
 Sections \ref{subsec:ao}--\ref{subsec:of} deal with separate issues of kernel-optimization.
 Before turning to these, however, we will first introduce a setting of Hilbert-Schmidt operators.
 This will play a crucial role in the formulation of our main result, \thmref{rcpt} in \subsecref{of}. \end{rem}